nlx-group/ud-portuguese/cintil-upos/README.md

-# CINTIL-UPos - CINTIL corpus annotated with Universal POS tags
+# CINTIL-UPos - CINTIL dataset annotated with Universal POS tags

+This dataset results from merging the CINTIL Treebank with the CINTIL Corpus.

 Files are in TSV format (tab-separated values) with two columns: tokens and UPOS tags.
 Sentences are separated with empty lines.